-If complainants need assistance raising a formal complaint, they can contact the school office on 01306881136 or email westcott@surreyhills.surrey.sch.uk.
+• If complainants need assistance raising a formal complaint, they can contact the school office via email: westcott@surreyhills.surrey.sch.uk or by phone on 01306 118836

-The Headteacher or designated member of the senior leadership team will acknowledge your complaint in writing or offer a full response within 5 school days.
-If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.
+The Headteacher (or designated member of the senior leadership team) will acknowledge your complaint in writing or offer a full response within 5 school days.
+If further investigation is required, the Headteacherl will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.